meso-network/meso-js/packages/meso-js/README.md

     environment: Environment.SANDBOX, // SANDBOX | PRODUCTION
     sourceAmount: "100", // The amount (in USD) the user will spend
     destinationAsset: Asset.ETH, // The token the user will receive ("ETH" | "SOL" | "USDC")
-    network: Network.ETHEREUM_GOERLI, // The network to use for the transfer
+    network: Network.ETHEREUM_MAINNET, // The network to use for the transfer
     walletAddress: "<WALLET_ADDRESS>", // The user's wallet address obtained at runtime by your application

     // A callback to handle events throughout the integration lifecycle